Robust Graph Matching Using An Unbalanced Hierarchical Optimal Transport Framework: Introduction

 In practice, achieving exact graph matching is always challenging because of its NP-hardness.
-Therefore, many methods have been developed to match graphs approximately and efficiently, which can be coarsely categorized into unsupervised methods and semi-supervised ones.
-Unsupervised graph matching methods often formulate the task as a quadratic assignment problem (QAP)~\cite{loiola2007survey} based on the adjacency matrices~\cite{umeyama1988eigendecomposition,koutra2013big,zaslavskiy2008path} or other relational matrices~\cite{zhou2015factorized,hashemifar2016joint,zanfir2018deep,xu2019gromov} of graphs and develop approximate optimization algorithms to solve the problem.
-Recently, some learning-based methods have been proposed~\cite{heimann2018regal,trung2020adaptive,gao2021unsupervised}, which embed graph nodes and then match the node embeddings across different graphs.
-To mitigate the NP-hardness, semi-supervised graph matching methods~\cite{zhang2016final,yan2021bright,zhang2021balancing,zeng2023parrot} leverage the correspondence between partial nodes as the prior of the matching task and infer the correspondence of the remaining nodes.
-However, most existing methods merely apply the specific graph information of a single modality (among adjacency matrices, node attributes, and subgraph structures\footnote{In this study, we treat adjacency matrices, node attributes, and subgraph structures as three different ``modalities'', which reflect different information hidden in graphs.}) and thus often leads to non-robust matching results.
-Although some attempts are made to match graphs based on multi-modal information, e.g., FGW~\cite{titouan2019optimal}, GWL~\cite{xu2019gromov}, and SLOTAlign~\cite{tang2023robust}, these methods apply an over-simplified mechanism to fuse the multi-modal information linearly and thus result in sub-optimal performance.
-Few of them consider fully leveraging all the above information, let alone studying the impacts of the cross-modal information on the matching results.
+Therefore, many methods have been developed to match graphs approximately.
+Classic graph matching methods often formulate the task as a quadratic assignment problem (QAP)~\cite{loiola2007survey} based on graphs' adjacency matrices~\cite{umeyama1988eigendecomposition,koutra2013big,zaslavskiy2008path} or other relation matrices~\cite{zhou2015factorized,hashemifar2016joint,zanfir2018deep,xu2019gromov}.
+Recently, some learning-based graph matching methods~\cite{heimann2018regal,trung2020adaptive,gao2021unsupervised} embed graph nodes and then align the node embeddings across different graphs.
+However, most existing methods merely apply specific information from a single modality (e.g., adjacency matrices, node attributes, or subgraph structures), leading to non-robust matching performance.
+Although some recent methods match graphs based on multi-modal information~\cite{tang2023robust,titouan2019optimal}, they often apply over-simplified mechanisms to fuse the multi-modal information, resulting in sub-optimal performance.
+To our knowledge, few existing graph matching approaches consider fully leveraging the multi-modal information hidden in graphs, let alone study the impacts of the cross-modal information on the matching results.